3 min read

 a) They were born this way.
 They've been consistently booking jobs since they were five.

 b) They epitomise the definition of an "overnight success".
-Their first audition and all.
+It was their first audition and all.

 c) They swear by their systems.
 They've been intentionally refining their craft for 10+ years.